teamlint/baron/TUTORIAL.md

 ## Understanding generated file structures

-In your terminal, go to the folder containing echo.proto and run `truss *.proto` command.
+In your terminal, go to the folder containing echo.proto and run `baron *.proto` command.
 This will generate the service folder (by default at the same level as the proto files).
 The command will succeed silently.
 Your directory will now look like this:

 ```
 .